AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/historical_trees.md

 # Historical tree library

-The historical tree library allows you to access:
+The historical tree library allows you to access any of the following at a given block height before the current height:

 * [Private notes](#note-inclusion)
 * [Notes that have been nullified](#nullifier-inclusion)